Coco501/Assembly-Encryption/README.md

 4. Running the decrypt.exe program automatically reads from Encrypted_Message.txt in the same directory, and decrypts it by undoing the operations performed in encrypt.exe.

 This summary was written over a year after writing the program, some parts may be inaccurate.
+*Note: To be ran in the terminal, encrypt.exe and decrypt.exe require execution permissions.
+Use "chmod +x encrypt.exe decrypt.exe" to give permission.